 Motivating ourselves to sit down in a quiet place with just our thoughts for company can be very challenging,

-Using story starters means you can start right away.
+Waiting for inspiration never works but using story starters means you can start right away.

 First try organizing your writing life.

 Making appointments with yourself in your diary and keeping those appointments religiously is one of the best ways to start the writing habit.